natefaubion/purescript-run/README.md

 ```

 We could interpret both of these effects together in one go by providing
-multiple handlers, but often times we only want to handle them one at a time.
+multiple handlers, but oftentimes we only want to handle them in isolation.
 That is, we want to interpret one effect in terms of other effects at our
 convenience.
 We can't use `case_` then, because `case_` must always handle
 all effects.
 Instead we can use `send` for unmatched cases.